-To that end, he has assembled one of the strongest (not to mention weirdest) crews in the world, consisting of:
+To obtain his goal of becoming Pirate King, Luffy has assembled one of the strongest (not to mention weirdest) pirate crews in the world, consisting of:

 - Roronoa Zoro: The swordsman.
-A cool, snarky, lazy former Bounty Hunter with an impossibly bad sense of direction and super strength, who is the creator of the Santoryu (three sword style), carrying one in each hand and one in his mouth.
+A cool, snarky, lazy former Bounty Hunter with an impossibly bad sense of direction and unbelievable super strength.
+He is the creator of the Three Swords Style of swordsmanship ("santoryu"), carrying one in each hand and one in his mouth.
 Proves wise at times, and questionably sane at others.
-His goal is to become the world's greatest swordsman by defeating Dracule "Hawk Eye" Mihawk.
+His goal is to become the world's greatest swordsman by defeating the current title holder, Dracule "Hawk Eye" Mihawk.

-- Nami: A sly, spunky female thief, master manipulator, and outstanding navigator who dreams of making a map of the entire world.
-She's quite greedy and obsessed with cash, often conning other characters, even her own crew mates.
+- Nami: A sly, spunky thief, master manipulator, and outstanding navigator who dreams of making a map of the entire world.
+She's quite greedy and obsessed with cash, often conning other characters, even her own crewmates.
 Possesses an instinctive ability to predict the weather that borders on the supernatural, which later becomes the basis of her combat techniques.

 - Usopp: A long-nosed, cowardly sharpshooter with a penchant for bragging and telling tall tales.
 He dreams of becoming a great warrior of the sea, much like his father, with the side goal of visiting Elbaf, an island of giants and a "warrior's paradise".

 - Sanji: The sharp-dressed, girl-crazy, chain-smoking chef of the crew.
-Master of the Black Leg technique, with kicks strong enough to shatter boulders into dust, and possesses hidden intelligence.
-He dreams of finding the All Blue, a sea where the four "regular" seas (not counting the Grand Line) converge, which therefore holds every species of fish in the world.
+Master of the Black Leg technique, with kicks strong enough to shatter boulders into dust.
+For the sake of elevating his cooking, he dreams of finding the All Blue, a sea where the four "regular" seas (not counting the Grand Line) converge, which therefore holds every species of fish in the world.

-- Tony Tony Chopper: A young, naive, and adorable reindeer who consumed the Human-Human Fruit, giving him sapience and a humanoid form.
-After a series of mishaps, was adopted by quack doctor Hililuk (and later mentored by grand doctor Kureha), becoming an expert doctor.
-He joined the Straw Hats to fulfill his dreams of becoming a doctor that can cure any disease, and to become his own man.
+- Tony Tony Chopper: A young, naive, and adorable reindeer who consumed the Human-Human Fruit (Hito Hito no Mi), giving him sapience and a humanoid form.
+After a series of mishaps, he was adopted by quack doctor Hiriluk (and later mentored by grand doctor Kureha), becoming an expert doctor.
+He joined the Straw Hats to fulfill his dreams of becoming a doctor that can cure any disease, and to become his own reindeer/man.

-- Nico Robin: Unflappable mystery lady, archaeologist, former agent/assassin of Baroque Works who ate the Flower-Flower Fruit, and is the only survivor of Ohara, who has been ruthlessly hunted by the World Government since childhood.
+- Nico Robin: Unflappable mystery lady, archaeologist, former agent/assassin of Baroque Works who ate the Flower-Flower Fruit (Hana Hana no Mi), and is the only survivor of Ohara.
+She's been ruthlessly hunted by the World Government since childhood, with a bounty placed on her head at the tender age of 8 years old.
 She dreams of finding the Rio Poneglyph, an enormous stone block that holds the secrets to the world's "Void Century", an unexplained 100-year gap in history.

-- Franky: The crew's resident shipwright/cyborg/speedo enthusiast.
-Powers up on cola and dreams of making an invincible ship that can sail to the edge of the world.
+- Franky: The crew's resident shipwright/cyborg/engineer/speedo enthusiast.
+He runs on cola, and dreams of making an invincible ship that can sail to the edge of the world.
 Shows his approval through much gesticulating and cries of "SUPER!"